 For the most part, I always bring a portable lighting studio with me on location for almost all of my location portraits.
 Most often, Lightning McQueen is there with at least one or two more lights involved.

 I’ve also been taking some of my senior portraits on green screen lately.
-While it’s fun to take them on green screen, it’s way more fun to create something cool with the images afterwards.
+While it’s fun to take them on green screen, it’s way more fun to create something cool with the images afterward.
 A few weeks ago, I created this cool composite of Josh diving in his baseball uniform.
-I thing everyone will agree, that turned out pretty cool!
+I think everyone will agree, that turned out pretty cool!

 Well, a couple of weeks after his outdoor senior portraits were created, he dropped by the studio with his parents to take a look at them.
 I asked him to bring both his baseball and soccer gear with him so we could come up with something special.
 It was time to play on the green screen!

 In addition to playing baseball, Josh plays soccer too.
 He’s a co-captain on the Saint Croix Falls High School soccer team, and we took some of his green screen senior portraits in that uniform too.
-Here’s the first (so far) soccer green screen composite that I’ve created from that fun senior portrait session.
+Here’s the first (so far) soccer green screen composite that I’ve created for that fun senior photo session.

 Simply put, it’s Josh’s senior portrait on a big pile of soccer balls!
 What a catchy title!
 I’ve also got him in front of a soccer goal, inside a stadium, at night, with lots of cool smoke!
 This is a high school senior portrait that really rocks!